Oil, dividends, cheap assets - return to Russia rewards investors

 "What you have seen is some of the domestic stocks have been increasing their dividend quite surprisingly," said Linsey.
 "Companies are returning a lot more cash to shareholders."

-Gas firm Novatek (NVTK.MM) for instance has recommended raising dividends by a third, while Lukoil (LKOH.MM), said it would maintain dividends even if oil falls to $40 a barrel.
+Gas firm Novatek for instance has recommended raising dividends by a third, while Lukoil, said it would maintain dividends even if oil falls to $40 a barrel.

 Whether market gains continue will hinge on oil and a rollback of Western sanctions imposed on Russia's financial and energy sectors last July.
 Many are not convinced.